sveltejs/kit/documentation/docs/20-core-concepts/20-load.md

 Thanks to the generated `$types` module, we get full type safety.

-A `load` function in a `+page.js` file runs both on the server and in the browser.
-If your `load` function should _always_ run on the server (because it uses private environment variables, for example, or accesses a database) then it would go in a `+page.server.js` instead.
+The `load` function in a `+page.js` file runs either on the server or in the browser.
+If your `load` function should _always_ run on the server (because it uses private environment variables, for example, or accesses a database) then it should go in a `+page.server.js` file instead.

 A more realistic version of your blog post's `load` function, that only runs on the server and pulls data from a database, might look like this: